lukasroegner/homebridge-nello/README.md

 ```

 ### Raspberry Pi Camera Module V2.1
-If you're using a Raspberry Pi for HomeBridge and have a connected Camera Module, you can use this camera as a doorbell for notifictions.
+If you're using a Raspberry Pi for HomeBridge and have a connected Camera Module, you can use this camera for notifications.
 **You need to install ffmpeg if you want to see a picture in the Home app.
 Just take a look at last paragraph of the Installation part.**
 ```json
 {